KarunaduVoices/Voices-Of-Karunadu/README.md

 ### Download the Huggingface model

-Install RVC beta using the following link https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main
+Install the RVC beta using the following link https://huggingface.co/lj1995/VoiceConversionWebUI/tree/main
 - Note:- Do not download the latest version, use the `RVC-beta.7z` for fast usage.

 ### Install 7-zip